ataime365/content-brief-generator/README.md

 Import the n8n json into your n8n and use your Perplexity and Openai Key to Authenticate

 ### 6. Change the webhook url
-In the server.js Use your n8n webhook production url
+In your .env file use your n8n webhook production url

 ## Development Notes